Katrina Guillou: Football

-When she was still a college player, her coach would convince her to join a national team.
+When she was still a college player, her coach convinced her to join a national team.
 Two years prior to the Asian Cup, she sent the Philippine Football Federation a highlight reel of her earlier part of her stint in Sweden which led to her securing a Philippine passport in order for her to be able to play for the national team.